zgshen/zgshen.github.io/source/_posts/70【转载】RecordLombokKotlin.md

 原文链接：https://nipafx.dev/java-record-semantics/

 While all three remove boilerplate, the similarities don't go much further.
-Records have stronger semantics with important downstream benefits, which makes them better*. (* not always; depends on circumstances; excuse the clickbait)
+Records have stronger semantics with important downstream benefits, which makes them better. (not always; depends on circumstances; excuse the clickbait)

 ![](../images/202109/record-semantics.webp)